-WES-CS (CS 304) is a fun, interactive study group for students who are new to programming or the computer sciences.
-All students enrolled in CS 200 (Programming I) may apply.
-The program especially welcomes and supports students from groups underrepresented in computer science.
-Through weekly meetings led by peers, you’ll earn one additional credit and gain greater mastery of CS 200 material.
+WES-CS is a set of fun, interactive study groups for students who are enrolled in CS 200 (Programming I) and CS 300 (Programming II).
+WES-CS especially welcomes and supports students from groups underrepresented in computer science and students who are new to programming or the computer sciences.
+Through weekly meetings led by peers, you’ll earn one additional credit and gain greater mastery of introductory computer science course material.
 It’s a great way to enhance your introduction to the challenging, exciting, and varied field of computer science.

 What do WES-CS students do?

 - Learn in small, peer-led groups of about 8-10 students